-C. Hybrid Software-Initiated Hardware Refresh
+5.3 Hybrid Software-Initiated Hardware Refresh

 Our second method improves the performance further by utilizing the hardware refresh capabilities in a different manner.
-In this approach, we initially disable the hardware auto-refresh.
+In this approach, we initially disable the hardware autorefresh.
 A periodic refresh task is again created with a 10ms period.
-During each period, this task first enables the hardware auto refresh when invoked.
+During each period, this task first enables the hardware autorefresh when invoked.
 But instead of configuring for one refresh for every 15.6 μ s, the SDRAM controller is configured to send successive refresh cycles back-to-back without any delay.
 The refresh task waits for a calculated amount of time after which it disables the auto-refresh.
 The refresh task is allowed to run for a predetermined amount of time in each period, such that the entire SDRAM is safely refreshed, e.g., within 60ms in case of the TI DSP.
 Since this method uses the hardware auto-refresh, all banks can be refreshed in parallel, which implies that no data is actually transferred between memory and processor, i.e., caches remain completely unaffected.
-Figures 4 and 5 show the measured times for this hybrid approach.
-In Figure 4, the the lines for the hybrid and software approaches coincide with each other as measured cycle times are identical for both approaches.
+Figures 5.4 and 5.5 show the measured times for this hybrid approach.
+In Figure 5.4, the lines for the hybrid and software approaches coincide with each other as measured cycle times are identical for both approaches.
 As can be seen from the graphs, the measured times are constant for both the DSP and ARM platforms.
-We measured the processor overhead of the refresh task to be about 9%, which is significantly lower compared to the non-optimized software refresh approach.
+We measured to the non-optimized software refresh approach.

 There is one problem with the current implementation of this approach.
 Most of the SDRAM controllers do not track how many auto-refresh cycles they have sent.
 Because of this, the refresh task cannot determine exactly when it has completed sending the required number of refresh cycles.
 The only method to mitigate this problem is to allocate time for the refresh task in excess of worst-case refresh time.
-We also plan to prototype a modification to the SDRAM controller on an FGPA to track the exact number of autorefresh cycles it has sent.
+We also plan to prototype a modification to the SDRAM controller on an FGPA to track the exact number of auto-refresh cycles it has sent.
 The refresh task can use this information to more accurately time the auto-refresh.
 The SDRAM controller can be made more intelligent to support this method.
-A similar approach is also possible for DRAMs that support monitoring of the leakage discharge on a perrow basis.
+A similar approach is also possible for DRAMs that support monitoring of the leakage discharge on a per-row basis.

-D. Reduction in DRAM Energy Consumption
+5.4 Reduction in DRAM Energy Consumption